 The results of this study were quite similar to those found in the US trial studying vaccine candidate BNT162b1, further enforcing their findings.
 No serious adverse events occurred, and no participants dropped out of the trial due to vaccine-related adverse events.
 The results of this study were also strengthened by the comparisons made to antibody levels found in convalescent sera samples.

 As a constraint of phase 1 clinical trial design, there were small sample sizes per dose group in this study.
 Participants were also limited to those below 55 years old, and this vaccine will also need to be studied in older adults.
-Only two non-Caucasian participants were included in this study, highlighting the need to include a more diverse population in vaccine trials since a diverse population will be receiving a vaccine once one is approved.
+Only two non-white participants were included in this study, highlighting the need to include a more diverse population in vaccine trials since a diverse population will be receiving a vaccine once one is approved.
 More in-depth analyses involving tissue resident T-cell populations and T-cell repertoires were not performed here due to small blood volumes available.
 Finally, persistence of the immune response was not studied here, but this will be analyzed after long-term follow up samples are collected in both the German and US trials.

 Additional reporting on the BioNTech-Pfizer BNT162b1 RNA vaccine’s safety and tolerability, and induced antibody and T-cell responses.

 This review was posted on: 16 October 2020